JayKickliter/USB-Toolbox/README.md

 ## Prerequisites

 Xcode project settings assume you have LibUSB installed and located at `/opt/local/lib/libusb-1.0.0.dylib`.
+However, the Xcode project set up to include the dylib in the application bundle, so the user doesn't need to have it installed.